ioanazelko/dustfizz3D/README.md

 `conda list`

 Now, you are ready to use the project with all dependencies set up correctly.

+### Setting up the location settings
+Copy the file `general_settings_template.json` and rename it to `general_settings.json`.
+Edit the file with the corresponding directory paths for where you would like data, plots, code and paper files to be stored.
 ## Recreating the analysis of Zelko et al. 2022

 Zelko et al. 2022: https://arxiv.org/abs/2211.07667